 A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

 The Casebooks Project and Ambika P3 have collaborated on a major exhibition entitled ‘CASEBOOKS: Six contemporary artists and an extraordinary medical archive’, 17 March to 23 April 2017.
 Ambika P3 is a 14,000 square foot experimental art space, located at the University of Westminster, 35 Marylebone Road (opposite Baker Street Tube), London NW1 5LS.
+Download the book accompanying the exhibition.

 On 7 February 2017, Lauren Kassell presented aspects of the project under the title ‘Inscription, digitisation and the shape of knowledge’ in the Digital Humanities Series at the NYU Centre for the Humanities.
 Lisa Gitelman, Matthew Hockenberry and Cliff Siskin responded with thoughtful reflections on Casebooks and the larger questions of inscription, digitisation and the shape of knowledge.